-This has historically been a week that has seen a collapsed timetable for the whole Academy.
-Instead of normal lessons, all students have been able to join in with a vast range of possible experiences, both at home (in the Academy or in the UAE) and abroad.
+This has historically been a week that has seen a collapsed timetable for all GWA students.
+Instead of a normal schedule, all students have been able to take part in a vast range of possible experiences, both at home (at GWA or elsewhere within the UAE) or abroad.